I Was a Teenage Stimpy: Production

 "I Was a Teenage Stimpy" was the only episode to be directed by Tom McGrath, a newcomer who turned out to be a highly competent storyboarder and helped fix many episodes that were problematic in production into positively received outings, being granted the director credit of "Stupid Sidekick Union" in place of Ron Hughart as a result.
+Such experience as would eventually get him to work at DreamWorks as a director for the Madagascar films, as well as Megamind and The Boss Baby.
 He insisted on being the sole layout artist of the episode, with Stephen DeStefano assisting on storyboarding it, in the manner Chris Reccardi did so with "Ren's Brain" for being his final episode.
-Produced as part of the series' fourth season, it aired during a Nickelodeon-"commissioned" fifth season.
+Originally produced as part of the series' fourth season, it aired during a Nickelodeon-"commissioned" fifth season.

 Reception

 American journalist Thad Komorowski gave the episode four and a half out of five stars, calling it the single best episode of the series produced by Games Animation and that it is comparable with the best episodes produced by Spümcø.